apache/sandesha/README.txt

 Engage sandesha2 and addressing modules to the ServiceClient object before doing any invocation.
 If you are not using any advance features add the sandesha2-client-1.1.jar to your classpath.
 Otherwise you will have to add the sandesha2-1.1.jar file to the classpath.
+Add the sandesha2-policy-1.1.jar to your classpath.

 Please see Sandesha2 user guide for more details and sample code on using Sandesha2.